 The IAC has a minimum of four members, and a maximum of eight members.
-The members are all experienced and highly competent audit and assurance partners of member firms.
-This composition includes the Technical Director & Global Assurance Leader, who is also the Chair of the IAC.
+The members are all experienced and highly competent audit and assurance practitioners from member firms.
+This composition includes the Global Assurance Leader, who is also the Chair of the IAC.
 Members of the IAC are formally appointed and removed by the CEO.
-Current membership includes heads of audit from Australia, Canada, Germany, France, the United Kingdom and the United States.
+Current membership includes audit practitioners from Australia, Canada, Germany, Mexico the United Kingdom and the United States.

 The IAC relies on a wider team of audit professionals from across HLB to increase the involvement of member firms in strategic audit initiatives and address issues around resourcing.
 The IAC reports to the CEO and to the Executive Committee.
-The Technical Director & Global Assurance Leader, on behalf of the IAC, is responsible for making recommendations to the CEO on the appointment and/or removal of members.
+The Global Assurance Leader, on behalf of the IAC, is responsible for making recommendations to the CEO on the appointment and/or removal of members.
 Its primary purpose is to support HLBI in its role of assisting HLB member firms to improve the efficiency and quality of their assurance work.

 This is achieved by:

-- / Advice and guidance on quality control.

-- Support for the Technical Director & Global Assurance Leader in the management of the HLB QA Programme, where relevant
+- Best practice development - Support for the Global Director of Professional Standards and Sustainability Assurance in the management of the HLB QA Programme, where relevant - Collaboration and engagement with the other committees and working groups - Development of thought leadership for both internal and external purposes - / Organisation of HLB Audit Conferences

-- Preparation of training material.

-- Development of thought leadership for both internal and external purposes

-- Organisation of HLB Audit Conferences